Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 • Were any expenses unaccounted for?

-• Do any expenses need to be reduced to make it possible to continue the ministry?
+• Do you need to reduce expenses to continue the ministry?

 Evaluating Potential Ministry Expansion